 With WordPress, it is very easy to create a blog or a website.
-Yet, there are cases (which are increasing on daily basis) when people suffers because they don’t pay attention to the security features of the WordPress website or blog.
-There are loads of cases when you glance on the freelancing websites, where people’s website and blogs are hacked and they ask for bits of help.
+Yet, there are cases (which are increasing on a daily basis) when people suffer because they don’t pay attention to the security features of the WordPress website or blog.
+There are loads of cases when you glance on the freelancing websites, where people's websites and blogs are hacked and they ask for bits of help.

 If you’re installing WordPress, never let the default admin account to be as